statichunt/statichunt/content/themes/hugo-adrian.md

 author: Gethugothemes
 author_link: https://gethugothemes.com
 date: 2023-04-03T00:00:00.000Z
+description: >-
-description: Adrian is a Hugo eCommerce theme with a lot of functionality for your online business.
+  Adrian is a Hugo eCommerce theme with a lot of functionality for your online business.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category: